MicrosoftDocs/altspace-vr/altspace-vr/faqs/business-faq.md

 Your employees will be able to see the events and worlds you pre-select for them.

 <mark> Michelle: This is TBD based on the product direction so let's put this in the Appendix for now

+### How many different AltspaceVR environments are there to choose from for event/world locations?

+There are 25+ AltspaceVR event/world templates to choose from, not including custom ones designed and built by your organization.

 ## Support